thebigbeanest/u2_mongoose_flights-BC/README.md

 	 Which of our models is the Parent, which is the Child?
 How are we connecting the two?

+4. Seed your db with at least 4 airports and at least 7 flights.
+Use your Mongo shell, or your query.js file to Read all of your data before working with the User Stories tasks in the following prompt.

-4. Implement the following User Stories:
+5. Implement the following User Stories:
 	- As A User (AAU), I want to view a list of all flights and airports (`index` functionality) that displays each flight's airline, airport, flight no., and departure date/time (consider formatting the `departs` property).

 	- AAU, I want to be able to access the details for each of these objects via a Show route based on the object's ID